 - Flip the chicken over and allow the other side to cook.

-- Then, remove your skillet from the stove-top and place it in a preheated 375 degree oven to continue cooking the chicken.
+- Then, remove your skillet from the stove-top and place it in a preheated 375-degree oven to continue cooking the chicken until it's done

 - Before seasoning, make sure to pat the chicken thighs thoroughly with paper towels to remove any moisture.
 This will ensure a crispy outer coating.